digitalanalogue9/digitalanalogue9.github.io/README.md

 # Core Values Application

-A web application to help individuals discover and prioritize their personal values through an interactive card sorting exercise.
+A web application to help individuals discover and prioritise their personal values through an interactive card sorting exercise.

 ## Features